Why Is My Dog Constantly Licking?

 She suggests a veterinarian be consulted in these cases.
 Other potential signals of pain and itching may include licking of the paws.
 Paw-licking may indicate a range of potential medical conditions, including allergies, a wound or even a form of neuropathy.

-If painful or itchy conditions are ruled out, or your dog is licking something else (like you, the carpet, blankets or other surfaces), it could be boredom or anxiety.
+If painful or itchy conditions are ruled out, or your dog is licking something else (like you, the floor, blankets or other surfaces), it could be boredom or anxiety.
 Changes in a routine or separation can trigger anxious licking and may take some professional help to address.
 However, sometimes small adjustments to your dog’s environment can help.

 “Take a look at how [your dog] spends their day,” suggests Ruth.
 “Is your dog getting enough exercise?
 Mental stimulation?”
 She suggests adding in an extra walk or play session, considering ways to offer more mental stimulation or even taking a class together to keep your dog’s brain active.